 Matt Hasselbeck – Then

-Matt Hasselbeck played football for Boston College before he was drafted onto the Green Bay Packers in 1998.
+Matt Hasselbeck played football for Boston College before he was drafted to the Green Bay Packers in 1998.
 He was the second string quarterback behind the man with the cannon, Brett Favre.
-He was kept in the background and eventually traded to the Seattle Seahawks where he was finally able to be be in the first string, bringing the Seahawks to the playoffs six times and a Super Bowl against the Pittsburgh Steelers.
+Hasselbeck was kept in the background and eventually traded to the Seattle Seahawks where he was finally able to be be in the first string, bringing the team to the playoffs six times as well as a Super Bowl against the Pittsburgh Steelers.

 Matt Hasselbeck – Now

-Matt Hasselbeck was traded to the Tennessee Titans following a contract dispute with the Seattle Seahawks.
-He played on the team for two seasons before being released by the Titans and picked up by the Indianapolis Colts.
+Matt Hasselbeck ended up being traded to the Tennessee Titans following a contract dispute with the Seattle Seahawks.
+He played on the team for two seasons before being released and picked up by the Indianapolis Colts.
 Still playing at the age of 40, Hasselbeck was taken out of play following a kidney injury incurred during a game against the Atlanta Falcons.
-He was not signed on for the next season, and currently works as an analyst for Sunday NFL Countdown.
-He married conservative pundit Elizabeth Hasselbeck in 2002.
+He was not signed on for the next season, and he currently works as an analyst for Sunday NFL Countdown.

 Robert Griffin III – Then

 Robert Griffin III is better known by his moniker RG3.
-The quarterback (who was born on the island of Okinawa, Japan) started his football career at Baylor before being the number two pick of the 2012 season.
-He was picked by the Washington Redskins to be their quarterback, playing on the team for three seasons.
+The quarterback (who was born on the island of Okinawa, Japan) started his football career at Baylor before becoming the number two pick of the 2012 season.
+He was picked by the Washington Redskins to be their quarterback and played on the team for three seasons.
 Unfortunately for RG3, he was released by the team after suffering a concussion in a game against the Detroit Lions.

 Robert Griffin III – Now

-Robert Griffin III was eventually traded to the Cleveland Browns, but suffered a shoulder injury during the 2016 season opener against the Philadelphia Eagles.
-He was put on injured reserve before being released by the team.
-In his personal life, RG3 was married to a fellow Baylor student but has since divorced her.
-A little over a year after fathering his first daughter with his first wife, the two divorced.
+Robert Griffin III was eventually traded to the Cleveland Browns but suffered a shoulder injury during the 2016 season opener against the Philadelphia Eagles.
+He was then put on injured reserve before being released by the team.
+In his personal life, RG3 was married to a fellow Baylor student, but he has since divorced her a little over a year after fathering his first daughter with his first wife.
 He is now married to Estonian heptathlete Grete Šadeiko, with whom he has another daughter.

 Daunte Culpepper – Then

 Daunte Culpepper almost did not make it into college, but the University of Central Florida payed for tutors to help him get into the school and play football for them.
-Culpepper was drafted to the Minnesota Vikings following his career in Florida, having been drafted 11th overall in the first round.
+Culpepper was then drafted to the Minnesota Vikings following his career in Florida, having been drafted 11th overall in the first round.
 He became Minnesota’s first string quarterback, playing in the position for five years.
-He left the team following a dispute with the management.
+However, Culpepper ended leaving the team following a dispute with the management.

 Daunte Culpepper – Now

 Culpepper was eventually traded to the Miami Dolphins.
-Following his severe knee injury the year before while on the Vikings, there was immense speculation as to whether or not Culpepper would be able to perform.
+Following a severe knee injury the year before while on the Vikings there was speculation as to whether or not Culpepper would be able to perform.
 However, he decided to go on and play – but injured his shoulder in the process.
 He was eventually traded to the Oakland Raiders who passed him off to the Detroit Lions.
 He eventually retired after playing one season in minor league football.